 That is what a “dollar” is, for constitutional purposes.

 The value of the dollar is fixed, because it is a known quantity incorporated by reference into the constitutional text.
 Congress has no power to alter the value of the dollar.
 Only a constitutional amendment could do that.

 Definition: ‘Regulate the Value’

-The term “power to regulate the value thereof,” with respect to “coined” money, means the power to adjust the official exchange rate of gold coins in relation to silver ones, in order to keep both kinds of money in circulation—that is, to counteract Gresham’s Law.
+The term “power to regulate the value thereof,” with respect to “coined” money, means the power to adjust the amount of gold in U.S. gold coins, and to adjust the Mint exchange rate between foreign specie coins in relation to their U.S. equivalents, in order to keep both gold and silver money in circulation—that is, to counteract Gresham’s Law.
 This power does not mean Congress can arbitrarily redefine the value of the dollar any way it pleases.

 The term “currency,” as I use it here, means banknotes that are readily redeemable in and fully backed by gold or silver coins.
 Under the Constitution, such coins are the only things that may be required to be used as legal tender.

 The term “legal tender,” or “a tender in payment of debts,” means a form of money that the government requires creditors to accept in payment of debts, public or private or both. (“Public debts” are taxes, fines, and the like.)
 In the U.S. currently, legal tender is statutorily defined as all coins and currency issued by the United States Treasury or the Federal Reserve System, including fiat money coins and notes.
 But as we shall see, that definition exceeds Congress’s power under the Constitution.